bytewax/bytewax/docs/articles/getting-started/execution.md

 `run_main()` is best used for testing dataflows or doing prototyping in notebooks.

-Because it only uses a single worker, do not expect any speedup due to parallelism. `run_main()` collects all output into a list internally first, thus it will not support infinite, larger than memory datasets.
+Because it only uses a single worker, do not expect any speedup due to parallelism.

 ## Multiple Worker Spawn Cluster

-Our next entry point introduces a more complex API to allow for more performance. `bytewax.spawn_cluster()` will spawn a number of background processes and threads on the local machine to run your dataflow.
-Input and output are individual to each worker, so there is no need to pass all input and output through the calling process. `spawn_cluster()` will block until the dataflow is complete.
+Our next entry point introduces a more complex API to allow for more performance. `bytewax.execution.spawn_cluster()` will spawn a number of background processes and threads on the local machine to run your dataflow.
+Input and output are individual to each worker. `spawn_cluster()` will block until the dataflow is complete.

-### Input Configuration

-You can manually configure your dataflow's input with an input builder and a `ManualInputConfig` or use a Kafka stream with `KafkaInputConfig`.
-You'll configure these with the `Dataflow.input` operator.

-For a manual input source, you'll define an input **builder**, a function that is called on each worker and will produce the input for that worker.
-This input builder accepts three parameters: `worker_index, worker_count, resume_state`.
-The input builder function should return an iterable that yields a tuple of `(state, event)` and will be the `input_builder` parameter on the `ManualInputConfig` passed to the dataflow.
-The input builder must know how to skip ahead in its input data to start at that `resume_state`.
-The `resume_state` parameter allows you to configure recovery should a failure interrupt a stateful operation, such as `stateful_map`.

-A `KafkaInputConfig` accepts four parameters: a list of brokers, a topic, a tail boolean and a starting_offset.
-See our API docs for `bytewax.inputs` for more on a Kafka configuration.

 The per-worker input of `spawn_cluster()` has the extra requirement that the input data is not duplicated between workers.
 All data from each worker is introduced into the same dataflow.
 For example, if each worker reads the content of the same file, the input will be duplicated by the number of workers.
 Data sources like Apache Kafka or Redpanda can provide a partitioned stream of input which can be consumed by multiple workers in parallel without duplication, as each worker sees a unique partition.

-### Output

-Output is configured similarly to input, using a configuration and the `capture` operator.
-Akin to the `ManualInputConfig`, the `ManualOutputConfig` requires **builder** function that is called on each worker and will handle the output for that worker.
-However, the output builder function should return a callback **output handler** function that can be called with each item of output produced.

 `spawn_cluster()` blocks until all output has been collected.